umg-kmr/SWIM/docs/general_structure.md

 ## Numerical Power Spectrum Calculator

-This module directly computes the WI primordial power spectrum $P_{\mathcal{R}}(k)$ by solving the full set of stochastic perturbation equations.
+This module directly computes the WI primordial power spectrum $P_{\mathcal{R}}(k)$ by solving the full perturbation system using either stochastic realizations or the deterministic DSWIM solver.
 It can be used independently of the other modules of SWIM.

 Key features:

-- Full stochastic-Langevin evolution of perturbations
+- Full stochastic and deterministic evolution of perturbations
 - Direct computation of $P_{\mathcal{R}}(k)$ as a function of $k$
 - No reliance on the $G(Q)$ approximation
+- Optional emulator-based acceleration for parameter inference

 ### Structure